Asylum Lawyer in Greensboro

 - Monitoring case updates and responding to government notices

-- Preparing for interviews or hearings with clear practice and guidance
+- Preparing for interviews or hearings with structured practice and guidance

 Eligibility for Asylum

-To qualify for asylum, you must show a well-founded fear of persecution based on your race, religion, nationality, membership in a particular social group, or political opinion.
-Our attorneys at Burgos Law review your circumstances carefully to determine eligibility and help identify next steps.
+To qualify for asylum, you must demonstrate a well-founded fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion.
+Our attorneys review your circumstances carefully to assess eligibility and identify appropriate next steps.

-- Be physically present in the United States or seeking entry at a U.S. port of entry
+- Be physically present in the United States or presenting at a U.S. port of entry

-- File for asylum within one year of arriving in the U.S. (with some exceptions)
+- File for asylum within one year of arriving in the U.S., with exceptions for changed or extraordinary circumstances

-- Demonstrate that you have been persecuted or have a credible fear of future persecution
+- Demonstrate that you have experienced persecution or have a credible fear of future persecution

 - Show that the persecution is based on one of the five protected grounds